StephenGunn/jovian/src/content/projects/game-of-life.md

   export let row: number = 0;
   export let column: number = 0;

-  // I use a <button> here to make ARIA happy
-  // what do we say to the god of accessibility warnings? "yes ma'am"

   // does this cell still exist on the game board?
   $: available = ($game ?? []).length > row || ($game[column] ?? []).length > column;